-We entered into a trademark license agreement with Saratoga Investment Advisors, pursuant to which Saratoga Investment Advisors grants us a non-exclusive, royalty-free license to use the name "Saratoga."
+We entered into a trademark license agreement with Saratoga Investment Advisors, pursuant to which Saratoga Investment Advisors grants us a nonexclusive, royalty-free license to use the name "Saratoga."
 Under this agreement, we have a right to use the "Saratoga" name, for so long as Saratoga Investment Advisors or one of its affiliates remains our investment adviser.
 Other than with respect to this limited license, we have no legal right to the "Saratoga" name.
 Saratoga Investment Advisors has the right to terminate the license agreement if it is no longer acting as our investment adviser.
-In the event the investment advisory and management agreement is terminated, we would be required to change our name to eliminate the use of the name "Saratoga."
+In the event the Management Agreement is terminated, we would be required to change our name to eliminate the use of the name "Saratoga."